siam-26/Disney-plus-clone/README.md

 Code: https://github.com/siam-26/Disney-plus-clone

 ## Features
-• On this site, I use Firebase authentication and use the private route.
+• On this site, I use Firebase authentication and use the private route.<br>
-• I opted to utilize the Firebase database in this project.
+• I opted to utilize the Firebase database in this project.<br>
 • Elevated user experience through engaging hover-triggered background videos in a section on the homepage.

 ## Technology
-• React Js
+• React Js<br>
-• Redux
+• Redux<br>
-• Styled Components
+• Styled Components<br>
 • Firebase